At least 36 killed on Maui as fires burn through Hawaii and thousands race to escape

 "Our prayers are with those who have seen their homes, businesses and communities destroyed," Biden said in a statement.

-Former President Barack Obama, who was born in Hawaii, said on social media that it's tough to see some of the images coming out of a place that is so special to many.

-Wildfires also burned on Hawaii's Big Island, Mayor Mitch Roth said, although there had been no reports of injuries or destroyed homes there.

-Acting Gov. Sylvia Luke issued an emergency proclamation on behalf of Gov. Josh Green, who was traveling, and urged tourists to stay away.
-"This is not a safe place to be," she said.
+Gov. Josh Green cut short a trip and planned to return Wednesday evening.
+In his absence, acting Gov. Sylvia Luke issued an emergency proclamation and urged tourists to stay away.

-Green's office said he'd cut short his trip to return Wednesday evening.

-Alan Dickar, who owns a poster gallery and three houses in Lahaina, said most tourists who come to Maui visit Front Street.
+Alan Dickar, who owns a poster gallery and three houses in Lahaina, bemoaned the loss of so much in the town and to him personally.

 Sinco Kelleher reported from Honolulu and Perry from Wellington, New Zealand.
 Associated Press writers Christopher Weber in Los Angeles and Beatrice Dupuy in New York contributed to this report.